ALive95/SA-NODEs-JAX/README.md

 by Ziqian Li and Kang Liu and Lorenzo Liverani (myself) and Enrique Zuazua.

+A big contribution to this code was given by Matthys J. Steynberg (@MJSteynberg).
+He was the one who originally developed the JAX code for NODEs.

 ## Overview

 This program implements a SA-NODE system that learns to approximate the dynamics of a 2D or 3D ordinary